SevenShepherd/SevenShepherd.github.io/_posts/2023-03-10-digital-discipleship-exception-handling.markdown

     print("This variable does not exist.")
 ```

-<span style="font-weight:italic;font-size:1.4em;">KeyboardInterrupt</span>
+<span style="font-weight:italic;font-size:1.4em;">KeyboardInterrupt & EOFError</span>

 KeyboardInterrupt is raised when the user hits the interrupt key (normally Control-C or Delete).
+Note that the input() function itself already includes a built-in try-except block that catches EOFError and raises a KeyboardInterrupt instead.
+This is because in a console or terminal window, the user can signal the end of the input by pressing the Ctrl-C key combination, which normally raises a KeyboardInterrupt.

 <!-- EOFError is raised when the input() function hits an end-of-file condition (EOF) without reading any data. -->